asicath/231/click-track/readme.md

-Run click-1.js to generate a wav file
+Run generate-wav.js to generate a wav file

 Run generate-frames.js to generate the mantra animation frames

-combine the frames with /output/build-{path}.cmd
+Compile the frames to mp4 with /output/{path}/build.cmd

-You may need to create some folders
+Then combine the .mp4 and .wav in a video editing program, I use adobe premiere.